joshukraine/ofreport.com/content/articles/2024-06-13-a-miracle-for-mom.md

 God’s final plan for Mom’s life or whether He will give her the fifteen years.
 But as I reflect on all He has done for Mom and our family, I’m beginning to wish I had asked for thirty.

+_“Bless the LORD, O my soul, and forget not all his benefits: Who forgiveth all thine iniquities; who healeth all thy diseases;” (Psalms 103:2-3)_

 <article-image publicId="OFReport/2024-06-13-a-miracle-for-mom/steele-grandkids-2024_jbwdal" width="768" caption="Nana and Granddad together with their 19 grandchildren" />